Red Ensign (film): Production

-Red Ensign was Powell's 12th film in four years, and perhaps his most memorable one in that period.
+Red Ensign was Powell's 12th film in four years.
 "It was the first time that Michael Powell himself realised that there was something special about a Michael Powell film, something going on on the screen, or behind the screen, which you couldn't put your finger on, something intriguing, aloof, but in the long run memorable."

 Analysis

 The character of David Barr is seen as an early precursor of Powell's own alter-ego in Michael Powell films such as Eric Portman's Colpeper in A Canterbury Tale (1944) and Roger Livesey's Dr Reeves in A Matter of Life and Death (1946).
 Indeed the whole film is seen as a parallel with the struggles of a young bold film director, and a plea for a strong British film industry.
 The strong crusading tone of the film prefigures Powell's wartime propaganda films such as 49th Parallel and Contraband.
 A minor character is pointedly called 'Grierson' after the celebrated documentary maker John Grierson.
 This character is described as 'the best rivetter in the yard' who 'taught me [Barr] everything I know'.
 This scene is immediately followed with one of Barr firing a 'militant' worker intent on provoking industrial strife in the yard.